josesuarez-accenture/openathon-angular/lab-04/README.md

 npm install json-server -g
 ```
 * Confiure the json-server.
 Choose one location in your computer and create a new folder called 'json-server'.
 Then go to this
- <a htef="./db.json"> Donwnload db.json file </a> and move it into the folder that we just have created.
+ <a href="./db.json">Donwnload db.json file </a> and move it into the folder that we just have created.

 * Open the comand line and go into the json-server folder.
 Now we are going to run our server with the following command: